sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### General Gear

-Technological equipment, vehicles, and even beings need to be maintained and built, and those with the knowledgeóand implementsóto do so have a hand in shaping the future.
+Technological equipment, vehicles, and even beings need to be maintained and built, and those with the knowledge√≥and implements√≥to do so have a hand in shaping the future.

-***Construction Foam.*** An industrial ìspray concrete,î industrial foam comes in a heavy canister or drum and is deployed with a special sprayer.
+***Construction Foam.*** An industrial √¨spray concrete,√Æ industrial foam comes in a heavy canister or drum and is deployed with a special sprayer.
 It is semi-solid and shapeable for about 5 minutes after spraying.
 Once it fully sets after an hour, it becomes a durable stone-like material.
 A

 1. foot thick (cubic) section of construction